 Overview

 This lesson needs a strong emphasis on drawing discipline.
-Students should leave able to draw a
+You should leave able to draw a

 normal, measure angles from the normal rather than the mirror surface, and describe the image formed